Maguindanao

-Maguindanao ([maˈɡindɐnaʊ, -ginˈdanaʊ]; Maguindanaon: Prubinsya nu Magindanaw; Iranun: Perobinsia a Magindanao; Lalawigan ng Maguindanao) was a province of the Philippines located in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
+Maguindanao ([maˈɡindɐnaʊ, -ginˈdanaʊ]; Maguindanaon: Dairat nu Magindanaw; Iranun: Perobinsia a Magindanao; Lalawigan ng Maguindanao) was a province of the Philippines located in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
 From 2014 to 2022, its provincial capital was Buluan, but the legislative branch of government, the Maguindanao Provincial Board, convened at the old provincial capitol in Sultan Kudarat.
-It bordered Lanao del Sur to the north, Cotabato to the east, Sultan Kudarat to the south, and the Illana Bay to the west.
+It bordered Lanao del Sur to the north, Cotabato to the east, Sultan Kudarat to the south, and Illana Bay to the west.

-It is now used collectively to refer to the provinces of Maguindanao del Sur and Maguindanao del Norte, which it was replaced with since September 18, 2022 after a division of the province was approved in a plebiscite.
+It is now used collectively to refer to the provinces of Maguindanao del Sur and Maguindanao del Norte, with which it was replaced with since September 18, 2022 after a division of the province was approved in a plebiscite.

 History

-Sultanate and Spanish eras
+Maguindanao Sultanate

-Shariff Mohammed Kabungsuwan of Johore introduced Islam in the area at the end of the 15th century.
-He subsequently married a local princess from the Maranao Tribe of Malabang and Maguindanao Province, and established the Sultanate of Maguindanao.
-The Cotabato Valley formed the sultanate's heartland but its influence extended from the Zamboanga Peninsula to Sarangani Bay and Davao.
+According to Maguindanao royal records, Sharif Muhammad Kabungsuan of Johor introduced Islam to the Maguindanaos at the end of the 15th century.
+He subsequently married a Maranao princess of Malabang and established the Sultanate of Maguindanao.

+Its capital of Kuta Watu (modern-day Cotabato) formed the sultanate's heartland but its influence extended from the Zamboanga Peninsula to Sarangani Bay and Davao.

+In the 1660s, Dutch vessels from Ternate and Tidore often stopped by Maguindanao to purchase rice, beeswax and tobacco.

+Spanish attacks

-The Spaniards launched expeditions to subdue the area throughout the colonial era but they never gained control of the region until the middle of the 19th century after the Spaniards established a military post at what is now Barangay Tamontaka, one of the earliest Christian settlements founded south of the Philippines, in present-day Cotabato City.
+The Spanish frequently attacked the sultanate starting in the 1600s.
+In the middle of the 19th century, the Spanish were able to build a military post at what is now Barangay Tamontaka, Cotabato City.

-American era and World War II
+American rule

 The historical province of Cotabato covered the present area of Maguindanao.
 In 1903, the American colonial government established the Moro Province and made Cotabato as one of its districts.
 Upon the conversion of the Moro Province into the Department of Mindanao and Sulu in 1914, the districts were made into provinces.

+World War II

-In 1942, the Japanese Imperial forces entered what is now Maguindanao.
+In 1942, the Japanese forces first attacked what is now Maguindanao.

 In 1945, Maguindanao was liberated by allied Philippine Commonwealth troops and Maguindanaon guerrilla units after defeating the Japanese Imperial forces in the Battle of Maguindanao during the Second World War.